-Plans to utilise lead-free solder are being implemented under the Environmental Action Plan (page 10), and in fiscal 2005, 100% lead-free solder was used for new consumer products including the D2x and D50 digital SLR cameras and the Monarch Gold Laser 1200 portable laser distance meter, among others.
-Boards for existing products are also gradually being converted to the use of lead-free solder.
+Plans to utilise lead-free solder are being implemented under the Environmental Action Plan (page 10), and in fiscal 2006, 100% lead-free solder was used for new consumer products including the D200 digital SLR camera.
+Boards for existing products had also been converted to use lead-free solder.

-In regards to industrial products, we are promoting the use of lead-free solder in the design and manufacture of diverse boards, and have expanded its usage to products such as microscopes and surveying instruments.
+In regards to industrial products, we are promoting the use of lead-free solder in the design and manufacture of diverse boards, and have expanded its usage to products such as steppers, microscopes and surveying instruments.
+60% or more of new boards are made using lead-free solder.